 Creativity – it’s been fascinating us for centuries.
 But what causes it and which part of the brain is responsible?
 Neuroscience and psychology give us clues.
+We know that the left and right hemispheres are connected to different functions: left for logic, right for imagination.
+But research shows creativity involves both.

-Understanding the two sides of the brain
+Understanding the Two Sides of the Brain

 The brain is complex, with cells and pathways divided into two hemispheres – left and right.
 Each side has its own role to play in cognitive abilities.
 So, which side is responsible for creativity?